smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The log recoverer is responsible to ensure that no logs are missed.
 It does that by running a background process for re-scanning of logs and putting the ones we missed into the recovery flow (without checkBlockNum/Hash).

-Logs will be considered as missed if they are older than `latestBlock - lookbackBlocks` and has not been performed or successfully checked already (eligible).
+Logs will be considered as missed if they are older than `latestBlock - lookbackBlocks` and has not been performed or successfully checked already (ineligible result).

 While the provider is scanning latest logs, the recoverer is scanning older logs in ascending order, up to `latestBlock - lookbackBlocks`, newer blocks will be under the provider's lookback window.

 **Recoverer scanning process**

-- The recoverer maintains a `lastRePollBlock` for each upkeep, .i.e. the last block it scanned for that upkeep.
+- The recoverer maintains a `lastRePollBlock` for each upkeep, i.e. the last block it scanned for that upkeep.
 - Every second, the recoverer will scan logs for a subset of `n=10` upkeeps, where `n/2` upkeeps are randomly chosen and `n/2` upkeeps are chosen by the oldest `lastRePollBlock`.
 - It will start scanning from `lastRePollBlock` on each iteration
 - Logs that are older than 24hr are ignored, therefore `lastRePollBlock` starts at `latestBlock - (24hr block)` in case it was not populated before.